Logi Tómasson

-Logi Tómasson (born 13 September 2000) is an Icelandic footballer who plays as a left-back for Víkingur Reykjavík and the Iceland national team.
+Logi Tómasson (born 13 September 2000) is an Icelandic footballer who plays as a left-back for Turkish club Samsunspor and the Iceland national team.

-Career
+Club career

 Logi has played his entire senior career with Víkingur Reykjavík apart from a loan spell in the second tier with Þróttur Reykjavík in 2018 and a loan spell in the top tier with FH in 2020.

+On 22 August 2023, Logi moved to Strømsgodset in the Norwegian Eliteserien on a contract until end of 2026.

+On June 7, 2025, Samsunspor announced to have signed Tómasson on a 4+1 years contract.

 International career

 Logi made his international debut for Iceland on 6 November 2022 in a friendly match against Saudi Arabia.